scaleoutsystems/fedn/examples/async-clients/README.rst

 Running a simulation
 --------------------

 Deploy FEDn on localhost.
-Standing in the the FEDn root directory:
+Standing in the the FEDn root directory

 .. code-block::

     docker-compose up

-Initialize FEDn with the compute package and seed model
+Initialize FEDn with the seed model

 .. code-block::